jthies/dcse-summerschool/exercises/lab1/README.md

 (Introductory text)

+## What you will practice here

+- Working with BLAS3 kernels
+- Identifying data dependencies
+- Task-based programming using OpenMP

 ## Your tasks

-- Compile and run the sequential code for different problem sizes.
+1. Compile and run the sequential code for different problem sizes.
 What is the computational complexity according to the measured runtimes?
-- Insert OpenMP pragma's to achieve task-parallel factorization of each tile.
+2. Insert OpenMP pragma's to achieve task-parallel factorization of each tile.
 Measure the scalability.
-- Can you achieve task-based parallelization across tiles?
+3. Can you achieve task-based parallelization across tiles?
 Measure the scalability again
-- Measure key performnace metrics on 12, 24 and 48 cores
+4. Measure key performnace metrics on up to 48 cores